Flutter ARB file (.arb)

 }

-Placeholder’s type parameter can have one of the following values: String, Object, int, double, num, DateTime.
+The type parameter of a placeholder can have one of the following values: String, Object, int, double, num, or DateTime.

 “format” valueAvailable “optionalParameters”Example output for “1 200 000”